beyond-all-reason/bar_debug_launcher/README.md

 ## Installation
 Get it from the releases page: https://github.com/beyond-all-reason/bar_debug_launcher/releases

+And place it next to wherever your `Beyond-All-Reason.exe` is

 ## Associating replays to auto-start on double click

 Right click any replay in your BAR/data/demos folder, and and set the "Open With" to "bar_demo_debug_launcher.exe".
 You can now double-click any replay and it should download all that is needed and start the replay!.